gbmhunter/blog/content/electronics/circuit-design/inrush-current/_index.md

 The steady-state current must not be larger than the maximum steady-state current rating of the NTC thermistor

-The steady-state current rating of the NTC thermistor must be derated if the ambient temperature is too high.
+The steady-state current rating of the NTC thermistor must be de-rated if the ambient temperature is too high.

 If steady-state power dissipation or voltage drop is a big issue, the NTC thermistor can bypassed with a timed relay during steady-state operation.